Last Updated on May 6, 2022

 - Cannot protect against cold weather or storm winds

-Now you have enough information to judge three cherry-picked and best John Muir Trail tents.
+Now you have enough information to judge the best tent for JMT.
 In our opinion, you should go for the Big Agnes Copper Spur HV UL.

 It provides enough room for you and your company, protection from bad weather, and perfect ventilation.
-Its robustness and versatility make it the top tent for the John Muir Trail.
+Its robustness and versatility make it the top tent for the JMT.